Kathleen Seefeldt

 Kathleen Kenna Seefeldt (born November 12, 1934) is an American politician who served as Chairman of the Prince William Board of County Supervisors from 1992 to 1999.
 She is a Democrat.

 Personal

-Born in Minnesota, Mrs. Seefeldt earned her undergraduate degree from St. Scholastica College (1956) and did graduate work at Boston University.
+Born in Minnesota, Seefeldt earned her undergraduate degree from St. Scholastica College (1956) and did graduate work at Boston University.
 With Robert A. Seefeldt, her husband, she moved to Prince William County in 1970.

 They reside in Woodbridge and Chincoteague, Virginia.

 She is a mother and grandmother who gives stain removal advice and reads for pleasure.